Candy Crush Soda Saga is the second instalment in the Candy Crush franchise. I worked on Soda as a Intern and a Intermediate Level Designer.

 A Frosting level created by me.
 The objective is to find all the bears hidden underneath the ice.

-The player should experience varied gameplay in the level, and shouldn’t feel that it is monotonous and a hassle to play.
+After a basic shape has been found for the layout, comes the gameplay.
+The player should experience varied gameplay in the level and shouldn’t feel that it is monotonous and a hassle to play.

 An easy way to make a level hard is obviously to just make each blocker have more layers.
-But then the player doesn’t experience any progression and they start to make mindless matches without any planning.
+But then the player can barely feel that they are making any progress and they might start to mindlessly match without any planning.

-I often use special spawners as a reward for progressing, like in the level posted next to this paragraph.
+I often use special spawners as a reward for progressing, like in the Soda Bear-level posted next to this paragraph.
 When the player clears the blockers to the right, they open up a spawner that gives the player fish-specials.

 A Bottle level created by me.
 Collect the designated amount of bottles to clear the level.
 Each bottle raises soda in the level.

-There are a couple of elements which I believe are the most important when designing a level for Soda.
+There are a couple of elements that I believe are the most important when designing a level for Candy Crush Soda Saga.

 A Soda Bear level created by me.
 Collect bottles to raise the soda in the level, so that the pink bears float up to the candy string.